mfafinski/mfafinski.github.io/_posts/2017-9-18-Besieged.md

 layout: post
 title: The Late Antique Minas Tirith - a Story of a Remarkable Object
 image: /images/gate.jpg
-excerpt: "In 435 Theodoric I, rightly judging that the Romans will be busy fighting with the Franks on the Rhine, rushed to lay siege on Narbonne, a crucial city in the south of Gaul."
+excerpt: "We start, as befits the period, *in medias res*.
+In 435 Theodoric I, rightly judging that the Romans will be busy fighting with the Franks on the Rhine, rushed to lay siege on Narbonne, a crucial city in the south of Gaul.
+His plans were foiled as the siege was lifted by Litorius, *magister militum per Gallias* with the help of the Huns.
+We have a brief poetic depiction of that scene by Sidonius Apollinaris, a 5th century poet, diplomat and bishop."
 ---
 **Follow me on twitter for more historiopolitics [@Calthalas](https://twitter.com/Calthalas)**

+We start, as befits the period, *in medias res*.
 In 435 Theodoric I, rightly judging that the Romans will be busy fighting with the Franks on the Rhine, rushed to lay siege on Narbonne, a crucial city in the south of Gaul.
 His plans were foiled as the siege was lifted by Litorius, *magister militum per Gallias* with the help of the Huns.
 We have a brief poetic depiction of that scene by Sidonius Apollinaris, a 5th century poet, diplomat and bishop.
 Sidonius, always a toady, tried to give Avitus, then still a young commander and diplomat but later Western Roman Emperor, all the credit for lifting the siege:

 He [Theodoric I] had surrounded Narbo,